fpezzola/neighbourhood-expenses/README.md

     Expenses, budget and neighbourhood management
   </strong>
   <p>
-    This is a Web3 project that supports gated community management.
+    This is a Web3 project that consists of a set of contracts and a dApp.
   </p>
 </div>